Healthcare Practice MSc – 2023 entry

 What you will study

-You’ll develop an enquiring and critical approach to your studies and practice that will enable you to provide high-quality healthcare.
+You’ll develop a critical approach to your studies and practice that will enable you to provide high-quality healthcare.
 You’ll have the opportunity to analyse key leadership issues in health and social care, while challenging and debating contemporary theory and practice.

 You’ll explore advanced conceptual models, theories and frameworks of healthcare delivery, and you’ll learn how to evaluate healthcare strategies.
-You’ll study topics, including decision making, research design and methodology, and transforming services for quality.
+You’ll study topics including decision-making, reflection, leadership and research methods.

 You’ll also complete a research dissertation on an area of personal interest, which we’ll match with the expertise of our academic staff, ensuring you get the best support.